Campusoft/knowledge_base/analytics/bi.md

 # Apache Superset

-Apache Superset is a modern data exploration and visualization platform.
+Superset is a modern data exploration and data visualization platform.
+Superset can replace or augment proprietary business intelligence tools for many teams.
+Superset integrates well with a variety of data sources.

 Apache Superset is a modern, enterprise-ready business intelligence web application.
 It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.